hanabi/hanabi.github.io/Reference.md

 * Normally, if a clue re-touches pink cards that are known to be pink, it is treated as a *Pink Choice Tempo Clue* or a *Pink Choice Finesse*.
 * However, what if the indicated slot is not a pink card?
 That does not make sense, as *Pink Choice* is typically only used to communicate a play about a pink card.
 * In this situation, it must not be a *Play Clue* at all.
-Instead, it is a *Fix Clue* - the rank of the leftmost pink card must match the clue.
+Instead, it is a *Fix Clue* - the rank of the left-most pink card must match the clue.
 * For example, in a 3-player game:
   * All of the 3's are played on the stacks.
   * Bob has a known pink card on slot 4 and a known pink card on slot 5.
   * Alice clues number 3 to Bob, which re-touches the pink cards on slots 4 and 5.
   * Normally, Bob would interpret this as a *Pink Choice Tempo Clue* and play his slot 3 card.
 However, his slot 3 card is completely unclued.
-  * Bob instead knows that this must be a *Pink Fix Clue* and that his leftmost pink card (on slot 4) must be exactly the pink 3.
+  * Bob instead knows that this must be a *Pink Fix Clue* and that his left-most pink card (on slot 4) must be exactly the pink 3.
   * Bob discards his slot 4 card as pink 3.

 #### The Bubblegum Finesse